Silago: History

-The first set of Municipal Officials were appointed by President Elpidio Quirino on May 17, 1951.
-It was headed by Felix Balagon as Municipal Mayor, Leon Fortaliza as Vice Mayor, Manuel Tomol, Enrique Sarona, Modesto Miras and Manuel Cruzada as councilors.
-Mr. Pedro Tomol was appointed as Municipal Secretary.
+The first set of municipal officials were appointed by Quirino on May 17, 1951.
+Felix Balagon was appointed as Mayor, Leon Fortaliza as Vice Mayor, and Manuel Tomol, Enrique Sarona, Modesto Miras and Manuel Cruzada as councilors.
+Pedro Tomol was appointed as Municipal Secretary.

 Geography

 Barangays

 Silago is politically subdivided into 15 barangays.
 Each barangay consists of puroks and some have sitios.

 There are 5 brangays of which are landlocked and the remaining 10 barangays are located at the east coast.